 Loading a BAM/SAM File (using both RNA-Seq and DNA-sequencing data; or only RNA-Seq data)

 In order to make a full landscape of all potential RNA-editing sites at the genomic scale, the sequence alignment/map file (BAM/SAM), as well as variant calling format file (VCF), which has been imported to database, is needed.
-All potential RNA-editing sites will be shown in Chromosome Viewer.
+All potential RNA-editing sites will be shown in Chromosome Panel.
 The program only supports paired-end reads in the current release

-The SAM/BAM format has been well defined previously {ref}.
+The SAM/BAM format has been well defined in Terminology section.
 We provided an option dialog to help import BAM/SAM data so you don't need to specify much information.